kenyaachon/AccelerematorKernel/README.md

   - Calculates a rolling avg, std, min and max.
 You can decide what is a reasonable window size
   - prints avg, std, min and max to stdout
 - Lab 3 - Implement Lab 2 using threads
+- Lab 4 - Receive data from the acceleremator in a unique Thread
+  - Wiggling the accelerometer around should result in a separate processes printing a running average value, min and max in meters per second squared.
+- Lab 5 - Print the x, y, z data in the random inorder in which the threads complete
+  - The Data from the acceleremator should stored in a file
+- Lab 6 - Write a kernel driver that exposes the x, y and z accelerometer data to the user space via the sys file system.

 ## Required Libraries